cephasteom/supersatori/README.md

 TODO

 ## Synthdefs
-Core instruments and effects can be foudn in `synth/synthdefs.scd`.
+Core instruments and effects can be found in `synth/synthdefs.scd`.
 To add your own, edit `synth/custom-synthdefs.scd`.